-In order to protect the interest of the majority of investors in the Fund and to discourage short-term trading in the Fund, investors may be subject to a short-term trading deduction.
-If an investor redeems Units, other than the Class I Units, within one hundred and twenty (120) days of purchasing such Units, other than the Class I Units, the Fund may deduct and retain, for the benefit of the remaining Unitholders in the Fund, five percent (5.00%) of the Class Net Asset Value of the Units being redeemed.
-Please see "Redemptions of Units - Short-Term Trading Deductions".
+In order to protect the interest of the majority of investors in a Fund and to discourage short-term trading in a Fund, investors may be subject to a short-term trading deduction.
+If an investor redeems Units of a Fund other than Class I Units of a Fund within one hundred and twenty (120) days of purchasing such Units, other than Class I Units, the Fund may deduct and retain, for the benefit of the remaining Unitholders in the Fund, five percent (5.00%) of the Class Net Asset Value of the Units being redeemed.
+Please see "Redemption of Units - Short-Term Trading Deductions".